-Janmashtami Prasad: Janmashtami is one of the most widely celebrated festivals of the Indian subcontinent, and this year it is being celebrated today, that is on 24th August, 2019.
+Janmashtami Prasad: Janmashtami is one of the most widely celebrated festivals of the Indian subcontinent, and this year it will be celebrated on 11th August, 2020.
 Krishna Janmashtami marks the birth of Lord Krishna on earth.
 It is said that Lord Krishna is the eighth avatar of Lord Vishnu.
 Each year, the festival is celebrated with much fervour and enthusiasm to welcome their beloved 'Nanhe Gopal' to this world.
 Janmashtami has a fond association with food as Lord Krishna loved good food.
 A lot of prasads are prepared on this pious day.
 Janmashtami is celebrated by Hindus and Krishna followers around the world and the festival celebrations involve fasting and preparing special foods preferred by the much-loved God.

 (Also read: 7 Traditional Sweets To Celebrate Krishna Janmashtami With)